What is pneumonia?

 Get a yearly flu vaccine Influenza Vaccine The influenza virus vaccine helps protect against influenza.
 Two types of influenza virus, type A and type B, regularly cause seasonal epidemics of influenza in the United States.
 There are... read more (shot), because having the flu can lead to pneumonia.

 Ask your doctor whether you also need a pneumonia vaccine Pneumococcal Vaccine Pneumococcal vaccines help protect against bacterial infections caused by Streptococcus pneumoniae (pneumococci).
-Pneumococcal infections include ear infections, sinusitis, pneumonia, bloodstream... read more , which is recommended for:
+Pneumococcal infections include ear infections, sinusitis, pneumonia... read more , which is recommended for:

 All children before age 2